 All agencies must advise employees leaving state service of their right to continue group insurance coverage.
 When an employee advises you that he or she is leaving state service:

 - Complete Employment Status Change Form (Form-1A) on behalf of the employee.
-Check termination box 9.
-For the termination reason, enter “leaving state service”.
-For the termination date, enter the last day of work (excluding vacation time).
+For the termination reason, enter “leaving state service” and indicate the last day of work (excluding vacation time).

 - Photocopy the completed Employment Status Change Form (Form-1A) and file it in the employee’s personnel file.